SSG-DRD-IOT/workshop-test/object-detection/README.md

 	source /opt/intel/computer_vision_sdk/bin/setupvars.sh

 #### 4. Before running, download the test video file to a new videos directory.
-Note: For dry-run on May 4th, the video is in the object-detectoin/models folder.
+Note: For dry-run on May 4th, the video is in the object-detectoin/models folder, cars_1920x1080.h264.

 	wget https://pixabay.com/en/videos/download/video-1900_source.mp4?attachment